JESUS THE DOCTOR

 Scriptural Readings: Isaiah 58:9b-14; Psalms 86:1-2, 3-4, 5-6; Luke 5:27-32

 My dear encountered couples:

 Nobody would ever say that Jesus was not a kind man.
 No nicer and kinder person ever walked the earth.
 Even many non—believers have been known to praise him for his goodness.
 But this is not to say that Jesus didn’t say some very cutting things.
 He had a way of sticking the knife into people with words - words that they needed to hear.
 Unfortunately, it was often words that went over their heads, or which they chose to ignore.

-When Jesus was criticized by the Pharisees and scribes for eating and drinking with tax collectors and sinners, his response was, “Those who are healthy do not need a physician, but the sick do.
-I have not come to call the righteous to repentance but sinners.”
+When Jesus was criticized by the Pharisees and scribes for eating and drinking with tax collectors and sinners, his response was, “The healthy do not need a doctor; sick people do.
+I have not come to invite the self-righteous to a change of heart, but sinners.”
 I wonder how many of the Pharisees and scribes got the point.
 I hope some of them did.

 It was people who knew they were sinners that Jesus was able to spiritually doctor and help.
 People who believed in their own saintliness were beyond help.
 They put halos over their own heads and put themselves on pedestals for others to imitate.
 That’s what’s called self-righteousness.
 You make yourself holy, you don’t think you need God’s help to do it; and no matter how much God offers forgiveness of sins, the self-righteous person doesn’t accept it.
 “What sins?” would be his response.

 And so, Jesus could not help the self-righteous, among which seems to have been many Pharisees and scribes.
 Well, you and I know we commit sins that need forgiving, don’t we?
 That’s why we are here at Mass.
 That’s why we go to confession.
 Jesus is the doctor of our souls.
 Let’s see him often for spiritual checkups.